-If you’re looking for some useful info about Explore Learning, our centres and what we offer you can find answers to the most frequently asked questions here.
+Want to know more about Explore Learning, our centres and what we offer?
+You can find answers to the most frequently asked questions here.

 When are you open?

 All Explore Learning centres are open 7 days a week both in term time and during school holidays, with very few exceptions.
 You can find out the opening hours of your nearest centre here.

 What is the ratio of tutors to children?